-- Supported FWS feasibility studies on establishing a second population of panthers in north Florida, evaluating captive breeding and improving the genetic diversity of the last remaining breeding population of panthers. - Pushed for the feasibility-study-endorsed release of pumas, close relatives of Florida panthers, in south Florida to reduce inbreeding and increase genetic diversity.
+- Established a Florida program and hired in-state staff. - Supported the U.S. Fish and Wildlife Service's feasibility studies on establishing a second population of panthers in north Florida, evaluating captive breeding and improving the genetic diversity of the last remaining breeding population of panthers. - Pushed for the feasibility-study-endorsed release of pumas, a close relative of Florida panthers, in south Florida to reduce inbreeding and increase genetic diversity.
 These efforts were rewarded with the relocation of eight female pumas from Texas to south Florida, a move credited with increasing the panther population and improving the odds of recovery. - Made public outreach and partnership-building the foundation of our panther program in order to address the complex social issues associated with panther recovery. - Successfully lobbied for the inclusion of wildlife crossings in the federal program that funds state roadway projects.